pharo-open-documentation/pharo-wiki/General/IcebergOnWindows.md

   load.
 ```

-(In Pharo 7 and 8 you don’t need any kind of script to convert to Tonel — there’s a UI option available.
+> Note: In Pharo 7 and 8 you don’t need any kind of script to convert to Tonel — there’s a UI option available.
 But in Pharo 6.1 you need to upgrade Iceberg first, and Tonel will come with it.
-Link with the script [here](https://github.com/pharo-vcs/iceberg/#for-pharo-61)).
+Link with the script [here](https://github.com/pharo-vcs/iceberg/#for-pharo-61).

 With Tonel loaded, if you go to Iceberg repositories and right-click on the specific repository, you can go to ‘extra’ and select ‘convert repository sources to tonel’.
 It will migrate the code for you.